-As an active student, it is recommended that you have a Cal Poly Humboldt ID.
-There are several services in which you need to have a Cal Poly Humboldt ID.
+As an active student, you should have a Cal Poly Humboldt ID.
+There are several services in which you will use your Cal Poly Humboldt ID.
 Your first ID is included in your student fees.
-This service is managed through the Cal Poly Humboldt library.
+This service is managed through the Cal Poly Humboldt Library.
 For more information on how to get a campus ID card, visit the Cal Poly Humboldt Library website.